 You have a vast list of obligations as a property manager.
 Marketing, screening visitors, handling check-ins and checkouts, turnovers, and upkeep are just a few of them.
 You’ll be able to de-escalate the issue and prevent a poor review this way.
 Plus, you’ll need good interpersonal skills if there’s a demanding visitor (which, thankfully, doesn’t happen very frequently).

-As a result, a good property management book should cover a wide variety of topics related to vacation rental management.
+As a result, a good property management book should cover various topics related to vacation rental management.
 These include finding a rental property, creating a listing, marketing it, and keeping track of the finances.
-Because there are so many regulations and laws that may make or destroy your company, it’s equally important to consider the legal elements.
+Because so many regulations and laws may make or destroy your company, it’s equally important to consider the legal elements.

 While not all of the books on the list go into great length on these topics, they are all simple to read and filled with useful information and advice.